MicJagger/letter-boxed-solver/prepwordlist/README.md

 This includes removing words 1 or 2 letters long, as well as removing words with any letters repeated in a row

-Credit for the 10,000 word list goes to MIT @ https://www.mit.edu/~ecprice/wordlist.10000
+Credit for the word list goes to John Lawler and his sources, downloaded from @ https://websites.umich.edu/~jlawler/wordlist.html